Minimal quantum thermal machine in a bandgap environment: non-Markovian features and anti-Zeno advantage: Simulation results

 However, for stronger WM-reservoir coupling (thermal contact) and/or long correlation time of the reservoir, this bare dynamics is influenced by higher order correlations between WM and reservoirs (see below).
 This includes higher order quanta exchange between the periodically driven TLS and the reservoir oscillator modes with frequencies around $\Omega_s$ and $\Omega_f$, respectively.

-We start in Fig. \ref{fig:fig3} with the dynamics of the ground state population and the heat current $I_h(t)$ in the periodic steady state with period $\tau_s$.
-Although Redfield$^+$ predicts a somewhat higher population than HEOM, the heat currents obtained by the two methods are in excellent agreement for the chosen parameters of relatively strong and fast driving (see Fig. \ref{fig:fig4}).
+Figure \ref{fig3} displays the dynamics of the ground state population and the heat current $I_h(t)$ in the periodic steady state with period $\tau_s$.
+Although Redfield$^+$ predicts a somewhat higher population than HEOM, the heat currents obtained by the two methods are in excellent agreement for the chosen parameters of relatively strong and fast driving (see Fig. \ref{fig4}).

-This is true of the mean quantities $\bar{I}_c, \bar{I}_h$ depicted in Fig.~\ref{fig:fig5}(b).
-A resonance-like pattern is apparent when $\omega_s$ is tuned away from the regime of very slow (adiabatic) driving to the fast driving regime which is quantitatively reproduced by Redfield$^+$.
-However, as expected, the agreement is less good when we interchange the reservoir temperatures such that the high frequency bath becomes the cold (hot) reservoir and the low-frequency reservoir the hot one, see Fig.~\ref{fig:fig6}.
-Hence, non-Markovian effects are strongly enhanced at high frequencies which renders the Redfield$^+$ inadequate.
-It reproduces the resonance pattern qualitatively, but their respective widths and magnitudes are quantitatively wrong.
-We will discuss below the deeper reason for this mismatch, but can already emphasize here, that the full quantum descriptions predicts {\em larger} absolute heat fluxes.